Networked Communication for Decentralised Agents in Mean-Field Games: Theoretical results

-In other words, the networked case will require the same or fewer outer iterations $K$ to reduce the variance caused by this bias than the independent case requires (where the bias is non-vanishing), and the same or more iterations than the centralised case requires.
+In other words, the networked case will require the same or fewer outer iterations $K$ to reduce the variance caused by this bias than the independent case requires (where the bias is non-vanishing), and the same or more iterations than the central-agent case requires. \end{remark}